Comparisons

 Fotor is a general-purpose online design tool that added AI restoration to its suite.
 The feature handles scratches, tears, creases, and holes, with face enhancement, B&W colorization, and 2x upscaling.
 The one-click approach is the simplest workflow on this list.

 Plans run $8.99/mo or $39.99/year.
-The main limitation is that restoration is locked behind a paid tier — there is no way to test it free.
+The main limitation is that restoration is locked behind a paid tier, so there is no way to test it free.

 Pros